The Good, the Bad and the Ugly of Testing Recipes

 Now I’m eyeing the zucchini lining my counter, thanks to our bountiful garden.
 Hopefully they’ll be sending some tester zucchini recipes my way soon…

-Posted on August 7, 2013, in Not Related to Hearing Loss and tagged being a recipe tester, Cook's Illustrated, cooking, failed recipes, picky eater, recipe tester volunteer, recipe testing, trying new ingredients.
+Posted on August 7, 2013, in Food & Cooking, Not Related to Hearing Loss and tagged being a recipe tester, Cook's Illustrated, cooking, failed recipes, picky eater, recipe tester volunteer, recipe testing, trying new ingredients.
 Bookmark the permalink.
 4 Comments.